boltops-tools/sonic/docs/_reference/sonic-ssh.md

 ssh into a instance using identifier. identifer can be several things: instance id, ec2 tag, ECS service name, etc

-Ssh quicky into an EC2 instance using an identifier.
+Ssh into an EC2 instance with an identifier.
 The identifier can be many things.
 Examples of valid identifiers:

 * EC2 instance id.
 Example: i-067c5e3f026c1e801
 * EC2 tag value.
 Any tag value is search, the tag key does not matter only the tag value matters.
-Example: hi-web-prod
+Example: hi-web
 * ECS service.
 Example: my-ecs-service
 * ECS container instance id.
 Example: 7fbc8c75-4675-4d39-a5a4-0395ff8cd474
 * ECS task id.
 Example: 1ed12abd-645c-4a05-9acf-739b9d790170